yttriumz/notes-foam/notes-development/containerization/Docker.md

 - [Error: Failed to download metadata for repo 'appstream': Cannot prepare internal mirrorlist: No URLs in mirrorlist](https://stackoverflow.com/questions/70963985/error-failed-to-download-metadata-for-repo-appstream-cannot-prepare-internal)
 - [yum安装时提示：This system is not registered with an entitlement server.
 You can use subscription-manager to register. - Ajunyu - 博客园](https://www.cnblogs.com/ajunyu/p/13297449.html)

+## WARP issue

+At the time of writing (*warp-cli 2023.7.40*), WARP may cause network trouble when building images.
+E.g yum cannot fetch remote repositories.